SketchingDev/draw-by-days/README.md

 Draw by Days provides artists (amateur or professional) with an image a day to reproduce in their particular medium.
 The more days you complete the better you'll get - or at least I'm hoping!

+## Features

+ - [X] Display random image each day
+ - [ ] Display random image suitable for drawing practise
+ - [ ] Ability for users to upload their drawings

 ## Technologies

  * AWS Lambda / API Gateway / DynamoDB / S3 / SQS